 - Can you help me with my phd, degree, cryptography challenge, home-work?

 What is the difference between the Standard and Professional/Ultimate Versions?

 One of the main differences is that the Professional & Ultimate Editions will encrypt and decrypt files significantly faster.
 For example an 8Mb file will be encrypted in 1 second with the Ultimate/Professional Editions.
 The same 8Mb file will take 20 seconds using the Standard Edition.
 An average full CD quantity of data (650Mb) will take about 1 minute 20 seconds to encrypt with the Ultimate/Professional versions, but 27 minutes with the Standard Edition.
 All of these times are based on using test equipment that is relatively very low grade.

 There are many other feature differences - View a full comparison table here.

 What are the System Requirements?

-QuickCrypto is compatible with 32 & 64 bit Microsoft® Windows™ 2000, XP, Vista™.
-Windows 7 and Windows 8.
+QuickCrypto is compatible with 32 & 64 bit Microsoft® Windows™ XP, Vista™.
+Windows 7, Windows 8 and Windows 10.
 The faster your system processor and the more memory it has, the faster the encryption and decryption will be.
 QuickCrypto file encryption requires the same amount of free hard disk space as the size of the file that is being encrypted.

 Steganography (Hide Text or a File in Picture or Sound Files) System Requirements